 THE PROMISES TO ADAM AND EVE

-Elohim’s first order of business was to place man in charge of the world, bless him and his labors and have him multiply.
+Elohim’s first order of business was to place man in charge of the world, to bless him and his labors and have him multiply.
 Man was to manage and enjoy all of creation except for one area.
-He even had access to a paradise, described as a beautiful garden where God frequented in an invisible form.
+Man even had access to a paradise, described as a beautiful garden where God frequented in an invisible form.
 Man’s perception was such that he could hear and understand God.
-It was after he had been expelled from the garden or the presence of God that he no longer could make out clearly the message of his Maker (Gen. 3 8-10).
+It was after he had been expelled from the garden and the “Presence of God” that he no longer could clearly make out the message of his Maker (Genesis 3 8-10).
 The area in question was the knowledge of good and evil.
 It was marked as an edible tree and represented as a forbidden fruit.
 Eating of this tree would lead man into an endless life of dangerous explorations of the unknown.
-His hunger for the knowledge of good and evil would become a bottomless pit.
+However man’s hunger for the knowledge of good and evil would become a bottomless pit.
 Man would never be satisfied until death frees him of his quest for either good or evil.
-The Mandate was: “You are free to eat from every tree in the garden; but you must not eat from the tree of the knowledge of good and evil; for when you eat of it you will surely die” (Gen. 2:16-17).
+The Mandate was, “You are free to eat from every tree in the garden; but you must not eat from the tree of the knowledge of good and evil; for when you eat of it you will surely die” (Genesis 2:16-17).

 Adam already lived in a state of the Promises.
 He had everything.
-He had the world, a companion, a perfect environment, the presence of God and eternal life.
-He enjoyed all the blessings and knew nothing about curses.
+He had the world, a companion, a perfect environment, the Presence of God, and eternal life.
+Adam enjoyed all the blessings and knew nothing about curses.
 Now, why would a rational being crave for the one thing that would cause him to lose everything?
-He had the choice of being content with what he already had.
+Adam had the choice of being content with what he already had.
 Still, Adam and Eve had this urge to play with the forbidden fruit.
-They did not hesitate when the opportunity came, but disobeyed and ate willingly of it.
-Instantly, they lost their innocence and became like gods (like the Us) in knowing good and evil (Gen. 3:22).
-Man was no longer just an image of God; but he began to act as if he were a god.
+They did not hesitate when the opportunity came, but disobeyed and willingly ate of it.
+Instantly, they lost their innocence and became like gods (like the US) in knowing good and evil (Genesis 3:22).
+Man was no longer just an “Image of God,” but man began to act as if he were a god.

-The interpretation itself was never an outright denial of a divine command.
+The interpretation itself was never an outright denial of a “Divine Command.”
 Rather, it was to cast a shadow of doubt on what God had intended.
 Did man really understand what God intended?
-It was a camouflaged question: “Did God really say, ‘You must not eat from the tree in the garden'” (Gen. 3:1)?
-When Eve insisted that He did, the tempter injected cunningly a lie, “You will not surely die.”
-Then the tempter put the icing on the cake with a true statement, one that every believer in God will agree with, namely: “God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Gen. 3:5).
+It was a camouflaged question, “Did God really say, ‘You must not eat from the tree in the garden'” (Genesis 3:1)?
+When Eve insisted that God did, the tempter injected cunningly a lie, “You will not surely die.”
+Then the tempter put the icing on the cake with a true statement, one that every believer in God will agree with; namely, “God knows that when you eat of it your eyes will be opened, and you will be like God, knowing good and evil” (Genesis 3:5).

 Eve must have been horrified when she felt that she was being transformed from a state of innocence to a state of guilt.
 Instead of telling her husband what had happened to her, she still gave him the fruit to eat.
 We can only assume that Adam’s love for his wife urged him to eat what was forbidden.
-This too would become a by-law of the Mandate that a man shall leave father and mother to cleave to his wife (Gen. 2:24).
-Both became instant believers that God meant what He conditioned.
-Their eyes were opened; but it was not God whom they were seeing, rather their own nakedness and shame.
-Suddenly, man hid from his Maker and experienced hostility, pain, sexual drives and banishment.
-In short, his disobedience cost him the Promises and all the blessings that came with it.
-To top it off, man’s days were now numbered and everything was cursed because of his disobedience (Gen. 3:7-19).
-Yes, he became like a god, but he lost the image that allowed him to live like one.
+This too would become a by-law of the Mandate that a man shall leave father and mother to cleave to his wife (Genesis 2:24).
+Both, Adam and Eve, became instant believers that God meant what He conditioned.
+Their eyes were opened, but it was not God whom they were seeing, rather their own nakedness and shame.
+Suddenly, man hid from his Maker and experienced hostility, pain, sexual drives, and banishment.
+In short, man’s disobedience cost him the Promises and all the blessings that came with it.
+To top it off, man’s days were now numbered and everything was cursed because of his disobedience (Genesis 3:7-19).
+Yes, man became like a god, but he lost the “Image” that allowed him to live like one.
 Now, whom will the couple blame for their irresponsible acts?

 Immediately after Adam was called upon to answer for his sin, he blamed God for giving him “that women.”
-The Lord turned to the woman and she put the blame on the serpent and the serpent had no one to blame (Ge.
-3:10-14).
-Their punishment was to remove them from a fairytale life to a life of harsh servitude.
-The serpent would crawl on its belly and eat dirt, the man would sweat to make a living, the woman would bear children in pain, helplessly desire her man and be subject to him and the ground would also be cursed and swallow their bodies (Gen. 3:14-19).
-Their disobedience and refusal to accept responsibility did not stop with them but was copied by their offspring.
+The Lord turned to the woman and she put the blame on the serpent and the serpent had no one to blame (Genesis 3:10-14).
+Their punishment was to be remove them from a fairytale life to a life of harsh servitude.
+The serpent would crawl on its belly and eat dirt, the man would sweat to make a living, the woman would bear children in pain, helplessly desire her man and also be subject to him and the ground would also be cursed and swallow their bodies (Genesis 3:14-19).
+Their disobedience and refusal to accept responsibility did not stop with them, but it was copied by their offspring.
 Sin began to perpetuate.
-The knowledge of good and evil had come to stay and truth about God’s Promises became obliterated.
+The knowledge of good and evil had come to stay and the truth about God’s Promises became obliterated.